jay1204/Basic-Twitter-Sentiment-Analytics/README.md

 # Basic-Twitter-Sentiment-Analytics
+This project is to perform a basic sentiment analysis of real-time tweets.

+### Tools
-processing live data streams using Spark’s streaming APIs and Python
+Spark’s streaming APIs Kafka and Python

+### Detailed Description